 Part of their habitat has now been declared a wildlife protection area, and Japan’s Environment Agency has set up a feeding and monitoring program, with a view to increasing their numbers.
 The Iriomote Wildlife Centre is staffed by researchers and students from the universities, who use radio telemetry to track the cats.
 The island contains many signs advising motorists of the existence of the cats, and asking them to be careful in their driving.
 Approximately 10 cats per year are killed by autos.

 Iriomote Cats are endangered primarily because they are restricted to a single population.
-Listed as Endangered on Japan’s 2002 national Red List, concern over a decreasing population warrants their classification as Critically Endangered (2008).
+They are listed as Endangered on Japan’s 2002 national Red List.

 See also Leopard Cats